 Keep reading to find out about the different ways you can heat your home using electricity.
 We also reveal the pros and cons of electric heating, plus the average cost of using electricity for heating, so you can check if you're paying too much.

 Want to cut your energy bills?
 Use our energy switching service, Which?
 Switch, to find the cheapest energy deal.

 Night storage heaters

 The most cost-effective form of electric central heating uses night storage heaters.
-These heaters use electricity supplied at a cheaper ‘night-time’ rate to heat up special heat-retaining bricks.
-These bricks then heat your home around the clock using the heat stored in the bricks.
+These heaters use electricity supplied at a cheaper ‘night-time’ rate to heat up special heat-retaining ceramic bricks.
+These bricks then heat your home around the clock using the heat stored inside them.